-The Issuer and the Underwriters expect (but have no obligation) to enter into a soft underwriting agreement (the "Underwriting Agreement") on or around 26 March 2018 with respect to the Offering.
+Underwriting Agreement.
+The Issuer and the Underwriters expect (but have no obligation) to enter into an underwriting agreement (the "Underwriting Agreement") on or around 3 December 2019 with respect to the Offering.
 The entering into of the Underwriting Agreement may depend on various factors including, but not limited to, market conditions.
 If the Issuer or the Global Coordinators do not sign the Underwriting Agreement, the Offering will not be completed.
-It is anticipated that under the Underwriting Agreement and subject to the terms and conditions to be set forth therein, the Underwriters will subscribe for up to 6,818,182 New Shares (other than the New Shares subscribed for by holders of shares held in registered form that subscribed for the New Shares via Rights in registered form ("Registered New Shares")) (the "Underwriting Shares") with a view to immediately placing them with the ultimate investors that subscribed for the New Shares in the Offering through the exercise of Preferential Rights or Scrips.
+It is anticipated that under the Underwriting Agreement and subject to the terms and conditions to be set forth therein, the Underwriters will subscribe for up to 6,846,784 New Shares (other than the New Shares subscribed for by holders of shares held in registered form that subscribed for the New Shares via Rights in registered form ("Registered New Shares")) (the "Underwriting Shares") with a view to immediately placing them with the ultimate investors that subscribed for the New Shares in the Offering through the exercise of Preferential Rights or Scrips.
+The Underwriters have not committed to subscribe for any of the New Shares that will not be subscribed for by investors in the Offering ('soft underwriting').
 The Underwriters are and will be under no obligation to subscribe for any Underwriting Shares prior to the execution of the Underwriting Agreement, and thereafter only on the terms and subject to the conditions set out therein.
-If the Underwriting Agreement is entered into, the Underwriters will deliver the Underwriting Shares to investors who applied for them, subject to prior issue, when, as and if delivered to the Underwriters, subject to the satisfaction or waiver of the conditions that will be contained in the Underwriting Agreement.
+The Underwriting Agreement is expected to provide that the Underwriters will have the right to terminate the Underwriting Agreement and their obligation thereunder to subscribe for and deliver the Underwriting Shares upon the occurrence of certain customary events including, but not limited to, if the Issuer fails to comply with any material obligation contained in the Underwriting Agreement, if there is a material adverse change in the financial markets in the United States, Belgium or the EEA or if admission to listing of the New Shares or Preferential Rights on Euronext Brussels is withdrawn.